T-Troll/alienfx-tools/Doc/alienfx-gui.md

 ![Ambient tab](/Doc/img/gui-ambient.png?raw=true)

-This effect mode get shot of screen (primary or secondary), then divide it to several zones.
+`Ambient` tab defines ambient light effect mode.
+It get shot of screen (primary or secondary), then divide it to several zones.
 For each zone, dominant color calculated (you can see it at the button in app interface).
 For each light found into the system, you can define zone(s) it should follow.
 If more, then one zone selected for light, it will try to blend zone colors into one.
 You can also select which screen to grab - primary or secondary, if you have more, then one.
 "Dimming" slider decreases the overall lights brightness - use it for better fit you current monitor brightness.
-îReset captureî button is used to refresh light list according to devices found into the systems, as well as restart screen capture process.
+‚ÄùReset capture‚Äù button is used to refresh light list according to devices found into the systems, as well as restart screen capture process.

 ![Haptics tab](/Doc/img/gui-haptics.png?raw=true)

+`Haptics` tab set up parameters for Haptics effect mode.
 This effect mode get audio stream from default output or input device (you can select it at the "Audio Source" block), then made a real-time spectrum analysis.
 After that, spectrum powers grouped into 20 groups using octave scale.
-For each light found into the system, you can define group(s) it should react, as well as color for Lowest Hi power level into frequency group.
+For each light found into the system, you can define frequencies diapason(s) it should react, as well as color for Lowest Hi power level into frequency group.
 If more, then one group is selected, power will be calculated as a medium power level across of them.
 It's also possible to compress diapason if group always not so or so high powered - use low-level and high-level sliders.
 Low-level slider define minimum power to react (all below will be treated as zero), and Hi-level slider defines maximum level (all above will be treated as maximum).
-"Clearî button set all colors to black and sliders to default value.
+"Clear‚Äù button set all colors to black and sliders to default value.
 "Gauge" checkbox - change behavour for groups only.
 If Gauge on, all lights in group works as a peak indicator (hi-color below power level, low-color above power level, mixed in between).
 "Axis" checkbox enable axis lines and marks at sound visualisation window.